Fiona-1981/js-swim-selector/README.md

 This is important because the right bits of user input need to speak to the right\
 bits of the database table.

-How is such a simple calculation such a mind stretcher? 😂

 Update 19/07/2023: I have added the breaststroke into my database after finally\
 plucking up the courage to experiment with the "time" data type.
 It works, and\
 it's not scary.

 <img width="674" alt="Screenshot 2023-07-19 at 17 30 49" src="https://github.com/Fiona-1981/js-swim-selector/assets/82163486/3875f577-2b56-48db-8a51-93f906a69a11">